Girls in the Classroom

 Girls interviewed also spoke on teachers exacerbating the difference between girls and boys physically, which they felt contributed to an atmosphere of sexism in the classroom.
 One survey respondent wrote, “teachers have asked boys to lift heavy boxes because they are seen as ‘stronger,’” while another elaborated, saying “teachers ask boys to do physical tasks – putting up chairs/getting books.”
 While boys are, scientifically speaking, generally stronger than girls, many respondents felt that they were just as capable of doing those tasks around the classroom.
 Teachers bringing stereotypical household norms into the classroom made them feel less important.

-One student spoke of a specific example that occurred after a lockdown drill.
+Camilla also told of a specific incident that occurred after a lockdown drill.
 She described the teacher taking the boys to the window and teaching them how to break the windows “because that’s a guy thing.”
-The student responded to this, saying to the teacher, “‘shouldn’t we all be learning how to break the window?
+Camilla said, “‘shouldn’t we all be learning how to break the window?
 Because I don’t really think that has a gender.’”
 Many of those interviewed felt that, by assigning boys with physical tasks, teachers were extending stereotypes about genders and locking people into those norms.
-Students commented on how the classroom should be a safe space where stereotypes do not belong.
+These students believe on how the classroom should be a safe space where stereotypes do not belong.

-Many of the girls interviewed spoke on sexism coming from their male counterparts in the classroom as opposed to their teachers.
+Many of the girls interviewed spoke to sexism coming from their male counterparts in the classroom as opposed to their teachers.
 Senior Clare Sheedy said, “I think I’ve experienced [sexism] more with the male students in the classroom than with teachers.”
 Another student echoed this sentiment on the survey, saying that sexism in the classroom atmosphere comes “More so [from] male students than teachers.”
+I think I’ve experienced [sexism] more with the male students in the classroom than with teachers. — Clare Sheedy

 Certainly, not all girls felt that they have experienced gender discrimination in the Mount Greylock classrooms.
 Senior Shaelyn Roberts said that, in her experience, “everyone is included the same way” in her classes.
 Some students said that Mount Greylock is better off than other high schools: one respondent answered that she hadn’t faced discrimination, but “[has] friends and [female] cousins… who often feel like they shouldn’t speak up to avoid seeming bossy.”
 Several surveyed emphasized this train of thought, commenting on how did not feel they have faced the discrimination that they have heard of students at other schools facing.